jonhue/acts_as_favoritor/README.md

 book.block user, scope: [:all] # applies to all scopes
 ```

+That's simple!

-That's simple.
-When you call a method which returns something while specifying multiple scopes, the method returns the results in a hash with the scopes as keys.
+When you call a method which returns something while specifying multiple scopes, the method returns the results in a hash with the scopes as keys:

 ```ruby
 user.favorited? book, scope: [:favorites, :watching] # => { favorites: true, watching: false }
 user.favorited? book, scope: [:all] # => true
 ```

-Scopes give you also some handy scopes for you to call on the `Favorite` model:
+`acts_as_favoritor` also provides some handy scopes for you to call on the `Favorite` model:

 ```ruby
 # Returns all `Favorite` records where `scope` is `my_scope`